junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 He'll probably end up alone and in pain and suffering if he does that, if he asks Cas of that, but that's just about the summary of a Winchester's life anyway.
 He's used to it.
 He can handle it.
 As long as it means Cas will be okay.

 Dean touches his lips again, closing his eyes.
 If this is going to be the only time he can have this, he'll indulge himself in the memory and imagination.
-He falls asleep remembering the green and orange-colored water waving and ripping around him, the burning in his lung, and the soft, feather-light kiss landing on his lips.
+He falls asleep remembering the black-green and orange-colored water waving and ripping around him, the burning in his lung, and the soft, feather-light kiss landing on his lips.
 He imagines it's in a different setting, he imagines there was no curse, no consequence, he imagines they were just doing that, because it's what both of them want.
 His eyes would be open, he imagines he'd look into those deep angelic blue eyes, and kisses back when his cheeks are held.
 He'd reach out and hold the angel's cheeks too, holding him tight and wrapping him in his arms then, because he needs to feel him so desperately, because he needs him, just as much as he needs air to breathe.
 Cas is his air.
 And he's drowning.
 He's still drowning.

 Dean smiles bitterly, leaning back in the seat, eyes closed.
 Tears are hanging at the corner of his eyes.